ian-p-johnson/order-book/README.md

-The approach was to implement a generalised version that would operate in a wide range of scenarios, then specialise in order to take advantage of the specification (so restricted data ranges, price locality) One specific choice was **NOT** always to propagate all available data for each order book entry.
-This was intentional as the stripped down book meets the stated requirements and remains useful in many other  scenarios where the data is not need.
+The approach was to implement a generalised version that would operate in a wide range of scenarios, then specialise in order to take advantage of the specification (so restricted data ranges, price locality) One specific choice was not to propagate **ALL** available data for each order book entry.
+This was intentional as the stripped down book meets the stated requirements and remains useful in many other  scenarios where the additional data (e.g. stamp) is not need.
 Specifically single entries at a price, int32 values precludes having multiple orders at a level and/or storing stamps and other data.
 The structure could, in theory, be extended to cover the additional features but not without some notable expense.

 ## Verification